We strive to provide high-quality products that help facilitate learning and make education more accessible to students everywhere.

 It was this burgeoning curiosity that drove him to attempt and successfully gain access to Cal Tech’s computer system, at the age of 13.
 Obviously, network security back then wasn’t what it is today, but it was still no small feat for a teenage boy.
 The thrill of this event awakened a second passion in Bill: computer science.
 A passion that would influence the rest of his life and career.

-Bill’s insatiable appetite for knowledge lead him to graduate in 1981 with two bachelor’s in computer science and psychology, a master’s in computer science, and curiously enough an MBA.
+Bill’s insatiable appetite for knowledge lead him to graduate in 1981 with two bachelor’s degrees; computer science and psychology, a master’s degree in computer science, and curiously enough an MBA.

 Bill’s extensive education afforded him many lucrative opportunities, including the inspiring time he spent at Apple, but the seed his father-in-law had planted began to pull on him more and more.
-So, in 1987, he took a chapter out of the book of his former employer and started Companion Consulting out of his garage.
+In 1987, he took a chapter out of the book of his former employer and started Companion Consulting out of his garage.
 He had the desire, but did not yet have the blueprint.
-So initially, Companion built custom apps for others to pay the bills.
-Until one fateful day, Bill bumped into a former colleague who happened to be selling a piece of intellectual property that he had lost interest in developing.
+Initially, Companion built custom apps to pay the bills, until one fateful day when Bill bumped into a former colleague who happened to be selling a piece of intellectual property that he had lost interest in developing.
 It was a design for a library management software, ironically called “Mac Book”.
 This chance encounter felt like destiny – it combined his two greatest passions: books and technology.
 He jumped at the opportunity.

 Today, Companion continues to grow and evolve, propelled by Bill’s desire to improve education and share his love of learning with anyone he can.